victorSauceda/pcm/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+templateKey: "product-page"
 path: /products
-title: Our Coffee
+title: Our Service
-image: /img/jumbotron.jpg
+image: /img/buildingPic.jpg
-heading: Great coffee with a conscience
+heading: We Offer All Types of Cleaning Services
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Our world-class team of commercial cleaning professionals offers fast, efficient, and affordable commercial cleaning solutions.
+There is no job too large or too small for our team, and we welcome the opportunity to assess your cleaning needs and exceed your expectations.
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell red and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current